georgethomas2015/outerrim_mocks/README.md

 The OuterRim Friend-of-friend halo information has been stored in 110 files ending "#0...#109".

-The information in the files "*particles*" under each "STEP#" directory is as follow:
+The information in the files "/*particles/*" under each "STEP#" directory is as follow:

 ```
+[data type] Variable name

 [f 32] x
 [f 32] y
 [f 32] z